Who was Arius and why is he important?

 Constantine interceded “for the settlement of the Arian controversy,” not for “the protection of any creed or interpretation of Christian doctrine,” but “to preserve unity within the church.”

-Constantine did not understand the issues.
+Constantine did not understand.

-Constantine sent a letter to both parties rebuking them for quarreling about ‘minute distinctions’, as he believed them to be doing.3Encyclopædia Britannica, 1971, Constantine, Vol. 6, p.
-386 He dismissed the theological question of the relationship of Father and Son as “intrinsically trifling and of little moment” and as “small and very insignificant questions.”4Drake, 4.
-Constantine and Consensus He told the opposing parties that they are “not merely unbecoming, but positively evil, that so large a portion of God’s people which belong to your jurisdiction should be thus divided.”5Davis, Leo Donald.
+Constantine sent a letter to both parties rebuking them for quarreling about ‘minute distinctions’, as he believed them to be doing.8Encyclopædia Britannica, 1971, Constantine, Vol. 6, p.
+386 He dismissed the theological question of the relationship of Father and Son as “intrinsically trifling and of little moment” and as “small and very insignificant questions.”9Drake, 4.
+Constantine and Consensus He told the opposing parties that they are “not merely unbecoming, but positively evil, that so large a portion of God’s people which belong to your jurisdiction should be thus divided.”10Davis, Leo Donald.
 The First Seven Ecumenical Councils (325-787): Their History and Theology.
 Vol. 21.
 Collegeville, Minn: Liturgical Press, 1990.
 55

 Arius’ Writings

 Very little of Arius’ writings have survived until today.
-As explained elsewhere, the reason is that “the people of his day, whether they agreed with him or not, did not regard him (Arius) as a particularly significant writer.”
+As explained here, the reason is that “the people of his day, whether they agreed with him or not, did not regard him (Arius) as a particularly significant writer.”
 (RH, xvii) “He did not write anything worth preserving.”
 (RH, xvii-xviii)

 The church demonized Arius.